Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 The Thesis

-Palm Beach County’s advantage is structural.
-Fixed supply on the island, year-round finance employers in West Palm Beach, owner-friendly tax policy, and private-aviation efficiency create conditions that reward disciplined buyers.
-The method combines off-market reach, design-led diligence, and relocation choreography to deliver better entry, fewer surprises, and cleaner exits.
+Palm Beach County’s advantage is structural: fixed supply on the island, year-round finance employers in West Palm Beach, owner-friendly tax policy, and private-aviation efficiency.
+The method that works here combines off-market access, thorough property-level diligence, and hands-on transition support to deliver better entry, fewer surprises, and cleaner exits.

 Why Palm Beach County in 2026